guillaumeeb/isae-supaero-aibt103-bigdata/src/10_Cloud_Computing.md

 ## Definitions

-- Hypervisor (VMWare, Virtualbox, KVM): A hypervisor is a program for creating and running virtual machines
+- **Hypervisor** (VMWare, Virtualbox, KVM): A hypervisor is a program for creating and running virtual machines
-- Virtual Machine: A virtual machine is the emulated equivalent of a computer system that runs on top of another system
+- **Virtual Machine**: A virtual machine is the emulated equivalent of a computer system that runs on top of another system
-- Containers: Isolated environments that share the same underlying OS (more this afternoon) & resources
+- **Containers**: Isolated environments that share the same underlying OS (more this afternoon) & resources

 ## Opens up new possibilities